-Rain Reign joins the new and growing genre of literature told from the point of view of a young person with high-functioning autism, or Asperger Syndrome.
+Rain Reign joins the new and growing genre of literature told from the point of view of a young person with autism.
 Ann Martin’s newest work also joins the ranks of other realistic fiction books featuring young protagonists who, despite absent or sub-optimal parenting, manage to thrive due to the support and intervention of another relative, educator, or community member.
 Rain Reign is also a story of a girl and her dog.
 Many middle grade readers will find this to be a winning combination, particularly given Martin’s expert writing and character development.

 The reader quickly enters the mind and life of Rose, a young girl who is fascinated by homonyms and prime numbers.
 These fascinations make for some interesting wordplay.
 Identifying homonyms is a source of joy for Rose that the reader gets to experience vicariously.
 Conversely, when Rose becomes anxious and agitated, the mention of prime numbers grows in frequency.
 Rose also occasionally addresses the reader directly to charming effect, with instructions to skip to another chapter, lest we not share the protagonist’s enthusiasm for homonyms, for example.